Zara (retailer): Early history

-Zara was started by Amancio Ortega in 1975.
-His first shop was in central A Coruña, in Galicia, Spain – where the company is still based.
-He initially called it Zorba after the classic 1964 film Zorba the Greek, but after learning there was a bar with the same name two blocks away, he rearranged the letters to read "Zara".
-It is believed the extra a came from an additional set of letters that had been made for the company.
+Zara was established by Amancio Ortega Gaona and Rosalía Mera Goyenechea in 1975.
+Their first shop was in central A Coruña, in Galicia, Spain, where the company is still based.
+They initially called it 'Zorba' after the classic 1964 film Zorba the Greek, but after learning there was a bar with the same name two blocks away, rearranged the letters to read 'Zara'.
+It is believed the extra 'a' came from an additional set of letters that had been made for the company.
 It sold low-priced lookalike products of popular, higher-end clothing fashions.
-He opened more shops in Spain.
-During the 1980s, he changed the design, manufacturing, and distribution process to reduce lead times and react more quickly to new trends – what he called "instant fashions" – using information technology and groups of designers rather than individuals.
+They subsequently opened more shops in Spain.
+During the 1980s, Zara changed the design, manufacturing, and distribution process to reduce lead times and react more quickly to new trends using information technology and groups of designers rather than individuals.

 Expansion

-The first shop outside Spain was opened in 1985 in Porto, in Portugal.
+The first shop outside Spain was opened in 1988 in Porto, Portugal.
 In 1989, the company entered the United States, and then France in 1990.
 During the 1990s, Zara expanded to Mexico (1992), Greece, Belgium, Sweden (1993) and Israel (1997).

-In the early 2000s, Zara opened its first stores in Brazil (2000); Japan and Singapore (2002); Ireland, Venezuela, Russia and Malaysia (2003); China, Morocco, Estonia, Hungary and Romania (2004); the Philippines, Costa Rica and Indonesia (2005); South Korea (2008); India (2010); Taiwan, South Africa and Australia (2011); and Peru (2012).
+In the 2000s, Zara opened its first stores in Brazil (1999); Japan and Singapore (2002); Ireland, Venezuela, Russia and Malaysia (2003); China, Morocco, Estonia, Hungary and Romania (2004); the Philippines, Costa Rica and Indonesia (2005); Colombia (2007); and South Korea (2008).

+In the 2010s, Zara began to roll out locations in India (2010); Taiwan, South Africa and Australia (2011); and Peru (2012).